ulubekdev/ulubekdev/README.md

   </a>
 </h1>

-- 🔭 I’m currently working on old unfinished projects...
+- 🔭 I’m currently working on old unfinished projects.
-- 🌱 I’m currently learning TypeScript...
+- 🌱 I’m currently learning TypeScript.
 - 💬 Ask me about anything you want
 - 😄 Pronouns: He/His/Friend/Dude/Bro
 - ⚡ Fun fact: We all will die